 The Honors Program at Central College encourages student creativity, intellectual engagement and leadership.
 Beginning broadly, honors at Central gradually focuses by helping students move toward greater independence, more advanced work in a discipline and increased leadership responsibilities.

-First-year students with an ACT score of 28, and either a high school grade point average of 3.75 or a ranking in the top 5 percent of their class, are honors-eligible.
-Students who have completed one or more semesters at Central, and who have achieved a cumulative grade point average of 3.5 may participate in honors at Central.
+First-year students with a high school cumulative grade point average of 3.75 or a ranking in the top 5 percent of their class are honors-eligible.
+ACT scores are not required to be eligible.

 The Main Features